ONA Long Island Immigrant Community Navigator

 Navigator Volunteer Trainings: Previous Navigator volunteer trainings have employed CARECEN’s decades of experience as a legal service nonprofit by providing information and materials about immigration challenges, especially on Long Island.
 The trainings have flexibility in the training topics, and we’ve experienced success with this immigration/legal challenges theme.

-Please direct questions to our ONA Long Island Immigrant Community Navigator, Rose Mary Valles at .
+Our Immigrant Community Navigator is Karla Alas.
+For more information please contact .
 We're always happy to partner with you for Navigator activities and bring this program to all communities across Long Island.